AnselmeDonato/ScalWebDev-proj1/REFLECTION.md

 3. The grading-api (provided from the beginning), which grades the submissions.
 It's only called by the programming-api if necessary, never directly accessed by the ui.

+It has been developped and tested with Firefox

 ### Reflection on the work done

 For the structure of this quick reflection, I'll simply go through each requirements for passing and briefly detail what I've done

 - The front end of the application has been quickly built and styled with Tailwind.
 In my opinion it looks quite decent and is easily readable and usable.
-The main thing I would improve about it is the text area in which the user write the code: for now it's just a regular text area and is not very suited for writing code (tabs are not allowed, there is no formatting etc...)
+The main thing I would improve about it is the text area in which the user write the code: for now it's just a regular text area and is not very suited for writing code (tabs are not allowed, there is no formatting etc...).
+The way grading results are displayed could also use some more formatting: for now it's just the raw text of the result displayed, which is not the easiest to read when there are some errors.

 - When a programming assignment is submitted, the submission is stored into the database table `programming_assignment_submissions` as required, and upon submission submissions with the same assignment and code are looked from the database table.
 If a matching entry is found, the values fot `submission_status`, `grader_feedback` and `correct` are copied from the matching submission and the code is not sent for grading.
 Otherwise, the code is added to a gradingQueue.